joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/writing-callback-methods-for-metadata-and-cue-points.md

 case, it is dispatched when the video file contains metadata or cue point information, and the appropriate listeners have not been defined.
-The previous code handles the `asyncError` event and ignores the error if you are not interested in the video file’s metadata or cue point information.
+The previous code handles the `asyncError` event and ignores the error if you are not interested in the video file's metadata or cue point information.
 If you had an FLV with metadata and several cue points, the `trace()` function would display the following error messages: